Wood frame construction showing roof trusses and wall studs during home building

 Do I need a separate construction loan to build my house?

-In many cases, no. With Allen Edwin Homes, buyers typically use one loan and one closing, rather than a separate construction loan.
+No!
+With Allen Edwin Homes, buyers use one loan and one closing, rather than a separate construction loan.
 This simplifies financing and reduces stress during the building process.

 From the Blog